Stories in Transit

 Inventory of a Life Mislaid

-Most recently, Marina has been working on a novel inspired by her father’s bookshop in Egypt in the Fifties, entitled Inventory of a Life Mislaid.
-Two related essays, Anglo-Egyptian Attitudes and Those Brogues, have been published in the London Review of Books.
+Most recently, Marina has been completing a novel inspired by her father’s bookshop in Egypt in the Fifties, entitled Inventory of a Life Mislaid.
+The book is to be published in spring 2021 by William Collins, London.

 Sanctuary: Living in the Country of Words